DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks

 \section{Related Work}

-Self-Localization is a fundamental problem in robotics for navigation and object manipulation.
-The standard scenario often is to estimate the robot's pose by accumulating noisy sensor measurements~\cite{thrun2005probabilistic, dellaert1999monte, thrun2001robust}, based on a filtering algorithm such as an extended Kalman filter (EKF) or particle filter, i.e.~Monte Carlo localization (MCL).
-Later, self-localization has been raised to a vital task for autonomous driving vehicles too.
-Several approaches have been proposed the past few years.
+Self-Localization is a fundamental problem in robotics.
+Usually, the standard scenario is to estimate the robot's pose by accumulating noisy sensor measurements using filtering algorithms such as the extended Kalman filter (EKF) or particle filter, i.e.~Monte-Carlo localization (MCL)~\mbox{\cite{thrun2005probabilistic, dellaert1999monte, thrun2001robust}.} Later, self-localization has been raised to a vital task for autonomous driving vehicles too.
+Several approaches have been proposed in the past few years.
 Below, we discuss the methods that are related to ours as well as deep learning approaches.